JetBrains/teamcity-documentation/topics/jacoco.md

 <td>

-Newline\-delimited set of classname patterns in the form of `+|-:[path]`.
+Newline-delimited set of classname patterns in the form of `+|-:[path]`.
 Allows filtering out unwanted classes listed in "__Classfile directories or jars__" field.
 Useful in case test classes are compiled.

 </td>

 <td>

 `+:com.package.core.*`